Ritika-dey/tic-tac-toe.github.io/README.md

 # tic-tac-toe.github.io
-A Tic-Tac-Toe game using HTML , CSS and JavaScript
+A Tic-Tac-Toe game using HTML , CSS and JavaScript.